lois4801/Geospatial.Data-Projects_and_Journey/README.md

 - Performed basic analysis of spatial data using GIS software, inclusing assesing positional accuracy of collected data
 - Applied map design principles to interactive web maps, including colour, contrast, symbolofy and labelling
 - Applied filtering and simple scripts to modify the appearance of data in an interactive map
-- Document and report on all stages of the data collection/creation and analysis process
+- Documented and report on all stages of the data collection/creation and analysis process